Overview of thinkorswim and Active Trader Pro

 - Annuities

-For all customers, Fidelity offers insurance products such as life and long-term care coverage.
+For both types of customers, Fidelity offers a lineup of insurance products that includes both life and long-term care.

 Charles Schwab: